People's Liberation Army Air Force: 2010s

 After the reform, analysts noted PLAAF's joint operation and integrated fighting capabilities were considerably improved.
 In March 2017, PLAAF incorporated Chengdu J-20 stealth fighter into service and formed the first combat unit in February 2018, making China the second country in the world and the first in Asia to field an operational stealth aircraft.
-Around the same time, PLAAF introduced PL-10 and PL-15 missiles to noticeably improved the PLAAF's air combat capability.
+Around the same time, PLAAF introduced the PL-10 and PL-15 missiles, which noticeably improved the PLAAF's air combat capability.
 By 2019, aviation researchers believed that Chinese weapon platforms have reached approximate parity with Western equivalents, and surpassed Russia in most aspects of aviation technology development and implementation.
 In 2019 and 2020, PLAAF began to reform its pilot curriculum and transitional training programs, inducting advanced jet trainers and active-service fighters at dedicated training academies, ending the traditional practice of training pilot at operational units.
 The measure improved training efficiency and prevented distraction to the defense responsibilities of the active units.

 According to International Institute for Strategic Studies, PLAAF had an unprecedented military build-up between 2016 and 2022.
 The force successfully closed the gap with the West due to improved domestic production, introducing indigenously developed airframes, composite materials, turbofan engines, advanced avionics, and weapon systems.
 In six years, PLAAF incorporated over 600 fourth- and fifth-generation aircraft in more than 19 frontline combat brigades.
 The modern Chengdu J-10C, Shenyang J-16, and Chengdu J-20 are all equipped with AESA radar systems, domestic WS-10 engines, standoff weapons, and long-range air-to-air missiles.
 PLAAF also made substantial progress with larger aircraft design and production in the form of Xian Y-20 and WS-20 engines.
 In 2021, PLAAF announced the force had achieved the status of "Strategic Air Force".
-Though the self-claimed designation wasn't universally agreed upon, many analysts acknowledged the rapid modernization progress.
-According to the Air University assessment in 2022, PLAAF was adjudged a strategic air force with the capabilities of long-distance power protection, maintaining combat readiness, and conducting global operations to protect Chinese interests.
+Though this self-claimed designation wasn't universally agreed upon, many analysts acknowledged its rapid modernization progress.
+According to an Air University assessment in 2022, PLAAF was adjudged a strategic air force with the capabilities of long-distance power projection, maintaining combat readiness, and conducting global operations to protect Chinese interests.
 In 2023, PLAAF planned to decommission all older Chengdu J-7 and Shenyang J-8 platforms, which completed the PLAAF's transition to an air fleet composed of only fourth-generation and fifth-generation combat aircraft.